CoordSpace/IRC-Topic-to-Twitter-Daemon/README.md

                           type to recieve the twitter accountt link.
                           Make this unique so it doesn't spam the channel during normal conversation (e.g. !twitter) --timestamp           Prepend a formatted [HH:MM] timestamp before the channel name (if enabled) and topic message.
+    -l LOGGING, --logging LOGGING
+                  	  Set the logging level for the t2t logfile.

 Notes